BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 of complexes of mixed Hodge modules in $\CD^+(\MHM(\CM_{\CA}))$, with $\ul{\BPS}_{\CA,\Lie}$ defined as in \eqref{equation:BPS_LA_def}.
 The isomorphism is obtained by evaluating symmetric tensors in $\ul{\BPS}_{\CA,\Lie}^{}\otimes \HO^*(\B\BoC^*,\ul{\BoQ})$ using the ($\psi$-twisted) Hall algebra structure on the target. \end{theorem}

-See \S \ref{subsubsection:fullPBW} for the definition of a positive determinant bundle.
+See \S \ref{subsection:determinant} for the definition of a positive determinant bundle.
 Applying the restriction functor $\imath_{\triangle}^!$ and taking derived global sections, we obtain the following corollary. \begin{corollary}[PBW isomorphism] Let $\CA$ be a $2$-Calabi--Yau Abelian category satisfying the assumptions of \S\ref{section:modulistack2dcats}.
 Let $\CA^{\triangle}\subset \CA$ be a Serre subcategory.
 After choosing a positive determinant line bundle, we have a canonical PBW isomorphism

 of $\K(\CA)\times \BoZ$-graded mixed Hodge structures, with $\ul{\Fn}^{\ttBPS,\triangle,+}_{\CA}$ defined as in \eqref{equation:BPS_ALA_defMHM}.
-This isomorphism is obtained via the inclusion of cohomologically graded mixed Hodge structures $\ul{\Fn}^{\ttBPS,\triangle,+}_{\CA}\otimes\HO^*(\B\BoC^*,\BoQ)\hookrightarrow \HO^*\!\ulrelCoHA_{\CA}^{\triangle,\psi}$ determined by our choice of determinant line bundle, and the evaluation of symmetric tensors using the ($\psi$-twisted) cohomological Hall algebra structure on the target. \end{corollary} As usual, we emphasize that the isomorphisms of Theorem~\ref{theorem:relPBW} and Corollary~\ref{corollary:PBW} are \emph{not} algebra morphisms, although both sides have their own algebra structure.
-The left-hand sides have the algebra structures given by the $\Sym$ construction while the right-hand sides have the cohomological Hall algebra structure.
+This isomorphism is obtained via the inclusion of cohomologically graded mixed Hodge structures $\ul{\Fn}^{\ttBPS,\triangle,+}_{\CA}\otimes\HO^*(\B\BoC^*,\BoQ)\hookrightarrow \HO^*\!\ulrelCoHA_{\CA}^{\triangle,\psi}$ determined by our choice of determinant line bundle, and the evaluation of symmetric tensors using the ($\psi$-twisted) cohomological Hall algebra structure on the target. \end{corollary} As usual, we emphasize that the isomorphisms of Theorem~\ref{theorem:relPBW} and Corollary~\ref{corollary:PBW} are \emph{not} algebra morphisms, although both sides have their own algebra structures.
+The left-hand sides have the algebra structures given by the $\Sym$ construction (i.e. they are supersymmetric algebras) while the right-hand sides have the cohomological Hall algebra structure.
 However, the isomorphism $\Psi^{\psi}_{\CA}$ \emph{is} constructed using the algebra structure on $\ulrelCoHA_{\CA}^{\psi}$.
-This is similar to the usual PBW theorem for enveloping algebras, which gives an isomorphism, after passing to underlying vector spaces, between a polynomial algebra and the enveloping algebra.
+This is similar to the usual PBW theorem for enveloping algebras, which gives an isomorphism, after passing to underlying vector spaces, between a polynomial algebra (i.e. the symmetric algebra over a vector space) and the enveloping algebra of a Lie algebra.

 If we choose $\CA$ to be the 2-Calabi--Yau category of $\Pi_Q$-representations, the existence of \textit{some} cohomological integrality isomorphism as in Theorem~\ref{theorem:relPBW} and Corollary~\ref{corollary:PBW} is (via dimensional reduction \cite{davison2017critical}) a particular case of the PBW isomorphism of Davison--Meinhardt (see \cite{davison2020cohomological}, then \cite{davison2016integrality}), and purity of the BPS sheaf is one of the main results of \cite{davison2020bps}.
 However, even in this case, the precise determination of the IC complexes making up the BPS sheaf is a new result.